VijayR19/VijayR19/README.md

 - 👋 Hi, I’m @VijayR19.
 Sulav Gautam
 - 👀 I’m interested in Software development.
-- 🌱 I’m currently learning data structure and algorithm.
+- 🌱 I’m currently working on a embedded system project (Hearing Assessment) with my college friends.
 - 💞️ I’m looking to collaborate on some medium level projects in C++ or web development.
 - 📫 you can reach me through gitHub or linkedin (https://www.linkedin.com/in/sulav-gautam-652ab6198/)